-I've been building and repairing instruments for almost 15 years.
+I've been building and repairing instruments for 20 years.
 Having completed a degree in fine arts, I was looking for a way to combine my love of design and handwork with a lifelong interest in music.
 Luthiery seemed an obvious choice.

 I studied the rudiments of guitar making with David Freeman through his intensive training course at Timeless Instruments.
 That was followed by years of self-directed study and experimentation.